bluefroguk1/empire-dump/content/Wiki/Armies/Navy orders.md

 ### Harry Shipping
 * Most effective against navies with naval support, defend the coast or shore offensive orders
-* Least effective against navies with naval engagement orders If there are opposing navies present in the territory, the admiral may order their [[Fleet|fleet]] to harry their shipping.
+* Least effective against navies with naval engagement orders If there are opposing navies present in the territory, the admiral may order their fleet to harry their shipping.
 The navy will disperse throughout the territory attempting to hunt down and sink enemy vessels operating in the area.
 This order is only effective if there is an opposing navy present in the territory at any time during the season, otherwise the navy has no effect that season.
 Harry shipping is particularly effective against opposing navies on naval support, defend the coast, or shore offensive orders.
 The casualties inflicted on opposing navies with these orders are ''increased'' by three tenths.
 Harry shipping is less effective against opposing navies on naval engagement orders.
 The casualties inflicted on opposing navies with this order are ''decreased'' by three tenths.
 ## Offensive Coastal Orders
-* An [[Imperial navy]] can attack any region that has the coastal keyword A navy can attack any region that has the coastal keyword, provided it can reach the territory.
-Imperial navies can attack a region even if it is not adjacent to an existing region controlled by [[The Empire|the Empire]], but in this case it is twice as difficult to take the region.
+* An Imperial navy can attack any region that has the coastal keyword A navy can attack any region that has the coastal keyword, provided it can reach the territory.
+Imperial navies can attack a region even if it is not adjacent to an existing region controlled by [[The Empire]], but in this case it is twice as difficult to take the region.
 ### Shore Offensive
 * Vulnerable to opposing navies with offensive maritime orders Regardless of whether the navy directly assaults coastal towns and ports, or attempt to sneak marines ashore on empty beaches, a shore offensive is always a risky strategy.
 If the navy is attacked by opposing forces then they will suffer grievous casualties in the assault.